 This project was awarded by the Oklahoma Department of Transportation (ODOT) to Traffic Signal Inc in the amount of $6,751,535.68.
 The contract is 375 calendar days and work will begin by February 4, 2019.
 ODOT has given the contractor an additional 40 days due to permit delays by the Burlington Northern Santa Fe Railroad.
 The City received 80% federal funds with the remaining 20% City funds.

-December 2020 Update: The project is substantially complete except for the LEDDAR detection system.
+March 2021 Update: The project is substantially complete except for the LEDDAR detection system.
 The Canadian based company is currently under travel restrictions to the U.S. until further notice.
 Once travel restrictions are lifted, representatives will be on site to configure and test the system for compliance with the plan specifications.
 Edmond city staff is currently conducting final inspections on the 22 intersections as well as the 11 miles of fiber optic cable.
-Any issues noted in the final inspection will be forwarded to the contractor for resolution.
+An inspection report is being complied for the State inspectors and the contractor.
+Any issues noted in the final inspection report will need to be resolved by the contractor.

 Covell Widening, Fairfax to Covell Lane

 This project consists of widening Covell to a four-lane divided roadway.
 There will be left turn lanes at all side streets.
 Covell and Griffin Boulevard will be signalized.
 The project will include street lighting and 10-foot-wide multi-use paths/sidewalks.
 This 260-calendar contract was awarded on February 24, 2020 to Crossland Heavy Contractors in the amount of $9,636,281.

 March 2021 update: This project currently under construction.
 Covell is currently closed to through traffic and was tentatively scheduled to be open, one lane in in each direction, by the end of January 2021.
 However, the recent weather has caused that date to be pushed back to late March/early April, at which time other phases of the project will continue to be constructed.